New Window Opening Cost

 Supply Only Costs

-The supply you choose for your windows will significantly impact the price.
-We've compiled some average prices for the supply of windows by material to give you an idea of the price difference you're looking at.
+The type of window you choose will significantly impact your project's price.
+We've compiled some average prices for the supply of windows by material to give you an idea of the price difference you'll be looking at.

-Modern windows, however, do more than just look good.
-They also come standard with high-end security locks, with additional options for more diverse security solutions.
-Furthermore, you can choose between triple and double-glazed Tilt-and-Turn windows to help you save money on energy.
+Modern windows do more than just look good.
+They come standard with high-end security locks, with additional options for more diverse security solutions.
+You can choose between double and triple-glazed tilt-and-turn windows to help you save money on energy.

 Aluminium Window Costs